 The average salary for an RN with a BSN will typically trend higher than salaries for RNs without a bachelor’s degree.
-Earning a BSN also opens the door to advanced educational opportunities and career growth down the road.
+Earning a BSN vs. an ADN/ASN also opens the door to advanced educational opportunities and career growth down the road.

 4. Master’s in Nursing (MSN)

 Some nursing specialties or management roles require additional training and education.
-Earning your MSN allows you to advance your nursing career and expand your scope of practice.
+Earning your Master of Science in Nursing (MSN) allows you to advance your nursing career and expand your scope of practice.
 Here are three common MSN specialties: